DiegoVictor/github-profile-summary/README.md

 ![DiegoVictor](https://raw.githubusercontent.com/DiegoVictor/github-profile-summary/master/screenshots/demo.gif)

-Use this component to show a summary of your github stats with cool design 😎
+Use this component to show a summary of your github stats with a cool design 😎

 # Installing
 Just run: